EvidentSecurity/esp-sdk-ruby/docs/StatComplianceControlsApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**list_for_stat**](StatComplianceControlsApi.md#list_for_stat) | **GET** /api/v2/stats/{stat_id}/compliance_controls.json_api | Stats for compliance controls
+[**list_for_stat**](StatComplianceControlsApi.md#list_for_stat) | **GET** /api/v2/stats/{stat_id}/compliance_controls.json_api | Statistics for compliance controls
 [**show**](StatComplianceControlsApi.md#show) | **GET** /api/v2/stats/compliance_controls/{id}.json_api | Show a single Stat Compliance Control

 # **list_for_stat**
 > PaginatedCollection list_for_stat(stat_id, opts)

-Stats for compliance controls
+Statistics for compliance controls

-A successful call to this API returns all the stats of all the compliance controls for a report identified by the stat_id parameter.
+A successful call to this API returns all the statistics of all the compliance controls for a report identified by the stat_id parameter.
 Said report contains all statistics for this alert triggered from signatures contained in all compliance controls for the selected hour.

 ### Example
 ```ruby